Ethorbit/SteamDeck-SteamOS-Guides/Installing-Any-Software/README.md

 * Set our new HISTFILE: `export HISTFILE="$HOME/.bash_history_deck"`
 * Container alias: `alias archlinux="sudo systemd-nspawn --machine archlinux -D /mnt/archlinux"` Make sure to set -D to where you installed your secondary OS. --machine name should be the name of your .nspawn file.
-* Allow user in container to access our running X display server: `xhost +si:localuser:$USER`
+* Allow our user in the container to access our running X display server: `xhost +si:localuser:$USER`

 In the nspawn section, we need to set its HISTFILE: `export HISTFILE="$HOME/.bash_history_nspawn"`